wp-plugins/zenfoliopress/readme.txt

 == To Do ==

 1. Add clear overlay gif to at least slow down efforts to right click and save your images.
-1. Clicking the photo opens the “dim-the-lights” mode with the larger photo
 1. Insert a slideshow into a blog entry
 1. Strong call to action in a form of a “Buy Prints” or “Buy Products” button which will transition into the buying experience.